The AR-15 remains the rifle of choice for the modern era, and can be found in any shooting discipline, in any shooting activity.

 There are those that would only rely on a firearm with a much larger bore and correspondingly more recoil for the purpose but consider what the typical self defense shooting looks like when dealing with the dangerous animal.

 Much of the time the animal surprises the defender, either with the defender stumbling upon the animals location and surprising it, resulting in a charge and subsequent mauling, or they unwittingly cross paths with a resting or hiding animal concealed by the terrain in heavy brush or similar circumstances.
-In that case, the animal erupts with a bad temper and murder on its mind.
+In that case, the animal erupts with a bad temper.

 You will have a vanishingly short window to effectively engage these animals, and save your own life or someone else’s.